WD23-E08/UIB-publishing-flow/README.md

     * push it to remote with `git push origin gh-pages`
 10. Visit the public URL (like https://youraccount.github.io/repositoryname/) of and check if everything works like it should.

+## CodeBuddy not seeing your deployed page?
+* Go to the actions tab
+* Click on the title of your last commit
+* Select 'Re-run action'

 ## Bonus: Helper package gh-pages from npm

 There is an NPM package `gh-pages` that helps to automate steps for updating your published page, while working from main or other branches.